Massachusetts music

 -- founded in 1786 and now the oldest choral society in the United States.
 Jones joined this society in 1871.
 In 1908 it was officially incorporated in the Commonwealth of Massachusetts as The Old Stoughton Musical Society (or OSMS).

 The Musical Society in Stoughton --founded in 1802 and only open to town residents.
 Jones joined in 1881.
-This musical society was disbanded in 1982.
+This musical society (MSIS) was disbanded in 1982.

 Life Summary